By +Bob DeMarco

-A person suffering from Alzheimer's disease can hear you and even respond to you.
+The person living with Alzheimer's disease can hear you and even respond to you.
 What they don't do well is remember what you just said.
-Well, in layman's terms anyway.

-I grappled with this problem several years ago as I was constructing my own understanding of how Dotty was thinking (or not thinking) and feeling.
+I grappled with this problem for years as I was constructing my own understanding of how Dotty was thinking (or not thinking) and feeling.

-I named the parallel universe that Dotty lives in -- Alzheimer's World.
+I named the parallel universe that Dotty lived in -- Alzheimer's World.

 |Subscribe to the Alzheimer's Reading Room|

-Here is one of my previous articles where I explain how I grappled with the issue of repetitive questions; and, how I learned to accept that what was happening each day was normal.
+Here is one of my previous articles where I explain how I grappled with the issue of repetitive questions; and, how I learned to accept what was happening each day as normal.